Åby, Norrköping Municipality

+Kvillinge former municipal hall, built in 1906, Åby, Norrköping municipality, Sweden.

 Åby is a locality situated in Norrköping Municipality, Östergötland County, Sweden with 4,980 inhabitants in 2010.

 The locality's name means "village on a river" (Old Norse á, river, and býr, village) and is identical in meaning with Aby in Lincolnshire, England.

 Sports

 The following sports clubs are located in Åby: